 These are exciting times for records managers, IT teams, compliance professionals, and anyone interested in how information is created and disseminated.
 As organizations seek to navigate this time of change, Everteam is uniquely qualified to bring insights and technologies to address the challenge of today’s information deluge.

-As a provider of ECM / DM solutions for almost 30 years, and as a leader in extending ECM / DM through a federated approach to information governance, Everteam has the expertise and the product assets needed to solve even the most complex information management problems.
+As a leader in extending ECM / DM through a federated approach to information governance, Everteam has the expertise and the product assets needed to solve even the most complex information management problems.
 To learn more about how ECM / DM strategies can be supplemented by a lightweight, federated approach that illuminates the exploding volume of dark content in your enterprise, we invite you to contact us today.